fabricio-p/fabricio-p/README.md

  <!-- - V(lang)<br />
    Quit because of trash community. -->
  - Java (android dev)<br />
    Made an app once.
-It had bugs and was dropped because I didn't know how to do debugging at the time.
+It had bugs and the project was dropped because I didn't know how to do debugging at the time.
  - Python
    I have actively used it before for a variety of things, now I just use it for scripts.
  - Erlang & Elixir<br />